-- 5) Non-Payroll Disbursements (excluding card purchases, travel reimbursements, & petty cash purchases) - A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
+4) Non-Payroll Disbursements (excluding card purchases/payments, travel reimbursements, & petty cash purchases)

+A. Obtain a listing of locations that process payments for the fiscal period and management's representation that the listing is complete.
 Randomly select 5 locations (or all locations if less than 5).

-- Obtained a listing of locations that process payments for the fiscal period, and management provided representation that the list is complete. - B. For each location selected under #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
-Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that: - i.
-At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase. - No exceptions were found as a result of this procedure. - ii.
-At least two employees are involved in processing and approving payments to vendors. - No exceptions were found as a result of this procedure. - iii.
-The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files. - No exceptions were found as a result of this procedure. - iv.
-Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments. - Exception noted.
-The person responsible for mailing signed checks is also responsible for processing payments. - v.
-Only employees/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means. - No exceptions were found as a result of this procedure. - C. For each location selected under procedure #5A above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
-Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction and: - i.
-Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and ii.
+Obtained a list of disbursement locations from management and management provided representation that the listing is complete.

+- B. For each location selected under procedure #5A above, obtain a listing of those employees involved with non-payroll purchasing and payment functions.
+Obtain written policies and procedures relating to employee job duties (if the agency has no written policies and procedures, inquire of employees about their job duties), and observe that job duties are properly segregated such that - i.
+At least two employees are involved in initiating a purchase request, approving a purchase, and placing an order/making the purchase;

+ii.
+At least two employees are involved in processing and approving payments to vendors;

+iii.
+The employee responsible for processing payments is prohibited from adding/modifying vendor files, unless another employee is responsible for periodically reviewing changes to vendor files;

+iv.
+Either the employee/official responsible for signing checks mails the payment or gives the signed checks to an employee to mail who is not responsible for processing payments; and v.
+Only employee/officials authorized to sign checks approve the electronic disbursement (release) of funds, whether through automated clearinghouse (ACH), electronic funds transfer (EFT), wire transfer, or some other electronic means.

+Exception noted.
+There is one person approving the electronic disbursements; however this is person is not authorized to sign checks.

+- C. For each location selected under procedure #5A above, obtain the entity's non-payroll disbursement transaction population (excluding cards and travel reimbursements) and obtain management's representation that the population is complete.
+Randomly select 5 disbursements for each location, obtain supporting documentation for each transaction, and - Observe whether the disbursement, whether by paper or electronic means, matched the related original itemized invoice and supporting documentation indicates that deliverables included on the invoice were received by the entity, and ii.
 Observe whether the disbursement documentation included evidence (e.g., initial/date, electronic logging) of segregation of duties tested under #5B above, as applicable.